Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 In a rendering, each mesh of the scene usually is transformed by the model matrix, the view matrix and the projection matrix.
 Finally the projected scene is mapped to the viewport.

 The projection, view and model matrix interact together to present the objects (meshes) of a scene on the viewport.
-The model matrix defines the position orientation and scale of a single object (mesh) in the worldspace of the scene.
+The model matrix defines the position orientation and scale of a single object (mesh) in the world space of the scene.
 The view matrix defines the position and viewing direction of the observer (viewer) within the scene.
 The projection matrix defines the area (volume) with respect to the observer (viewer) projected onto the viewport.